logaretm/villus/docs/content/guide/plugins.md

   url?: string;
 }

+interface AfterQueryContext {
+  response?: ParsedResponse<unknown>; // The fetch operation response except it contains a parsed `body` property }

 interface ClientPluginContext {
   useResult: (result: OperationResult<unknown>, terminate?: boolean) => void; // used to signal that the plugin found a result for the operation
-  afterQuery: (cb: AfterQueryCallback) => void; // Registers a callback to do something after the query is finished and the pipeline is done
+  afterQuery: (cb: AfterQueryCallback, ctx: AfterQueryContext) => void; // Registers a callback to do something after the query is finished and the pipeline is done
   operation: {
     query: DocumentNode | string; // The query/mutation to be executed
     variables: Record<string, any>; // The query variables